Part of HKFP’s Shifting Narratives series.

-Exactly a year ago on July 21, over 100 rod-wielding men – with connections to triad members – stormed the Yuen Long MTR station, indiscriminately attacking civilians.
+Exactly two years ago on July 21, over 100 rod-wielding men – with connections to triad members – stormed the Yuen Long MTR station, indiscriminately attacking civilians.
 Among the 45 people injured were journalists, protesters, commuters and Democratic Party lawmaker Lam Cheuk-ting.
 Several other beatings took place in the area, as white-clad men with sticks chased after people.

-On the anniversary of the attack, HKFP examines how government officials and representatives of the force have framed the incident over the past year.
+On the anniversary of the attack, HKFP examines how government officials and representatives of the force have framed the incident over the past two years.

 Day of the attack: ‘Violence’ condemned